-Listen to what people are saying about your company and about your competitors.
+Listen to what people are saying about your company and your competitors.
 You can keep your company image clean by responding to poor comments and thanking people for praise.
 You can also find weaknesses in your competition and strike at their Achilles Heel.
-Social media outlets like Twitter and Facebook are a great place to keep tabs.
+Social media outlets like Twitter and Facebook are great places to keep tabs.

 Get knocked down.
 Get back up.

-Marketing can be overwhelming to say the least.
-There are many obstacles to knock down your enthusiasm and when you engage in campaigns (like email marketing) that can yield less than a 1% response rate, it’s easy to want to just throw in the towel.
-But whatever the reason for your funk, be it a financial setback, laziness or whatever, just remember Michael.
+Marketing can be overwhelming, to say the least.
+There are many obstacles to knock down your enthusiasm, and when you engage in campaigns (like email marketing) that can yield less than a 1% response rate, it’s easy to want to throw in the towel.
+But whatever the reason for your funk, be it a financial setback, laziness, or whatever, remember Michael.
 He always gets back up.

 Don’t rush it

 Did you ever notice Michael never runs after anyone?
 He walks slow and steady while the people he chases run around frantically.
 Yet, he always manages to keep up.
 Don’t rush your marketing efforts.
 Effective campaigns take time.

 If you consistently send messages that are focused on only generating “leads for today,” you will never get ahead of the competition.
 As I said before, marketing is a process.
 It takes patience and dedication.
 Walk slow and steady, and you will not only keep up with the competition, but you’ll also surpass them.